impleri/sow/readme.md

     Parameters: <fromDate> <toDate>

 ## Configuration

-### startOfWeek

-Defines the day on which the week starts.
-Default is Monday.
+subdomain = Harvest subdomain to use email = Login email address password = User password startOfWeek = Day on which the week starts cacheLife = Number of days cached data is valid matchLimit = Number of matches to display when searching resources debug = Debug sow debugHarvest = Enable debugging for the Harvest API module